calaldees/barcampCanterbury/events/2024/email-days-before.md

 We will have an atrium to exhibit items/projects of interest.
 Feel free to bring items you want to demo/exhibit.
 (You bring these items at your own risk.
 We cannot be responsible for loss or damage)

+### Interactive Activities

+If you have a laptop it may be worth brining.
+Some people may want to run some interactive activities and this may be a way for you to get involved.

 ## Schedule Overview